hydna/forum/README.md

 	end

-On close we remove the user from the room and also checks if this was the last user in this room we remove the room and notify on the lobby channel what happened, if this is not the last user we notify the other users in the room what user just left.
+On close we remove the user from the room and also checks if this was the last user in this room we remove the room and notify on the LOBBY_CHANNEL what happened, if this is not the last user we notify the other users in the room what user just left.

-**-setup.be**
+**-- setup.be (behaviors)**

 	directive = "close"
 		for (var ROOM = 1; ROOM <= MAX_ROOMS; ROOM++) {